simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 This option controls the amount of (simulated) time spent in calls to MPI_Wtime(), gettimeofday() and clock_gettime().
-If you set this value to 0, the simulated clock is not advanced in these calls, which leads to issue if your application contains such a loop:
+If you set this value to 0, the simulated clock is not advanced in these calls, which leads to issues if your application contains such a loop:

 .. code-block:: cpp